 RoboBraille offers four different categories of services:

 Conversion into plain MP3 files and well as DAISY Talking Books, including DAISY books with spoken math.
-The audio conversion features currently include high-quality voices for Arabic, Arabic/English bilingual, Bulgarian, British and American English, Danish, Dutch, German, Greenlandic, French, Hungarian, Italian, Lithuanian, Polish, Portuguese, Romanian, Slovenian, and Castilian and Latin American Spanish.
+The audio conversion features currently include high-quality voices for Arabic, Arabic/English bilingual, Bulgarian, British and American English, Chinese (Cantonese, Mandarin, Taiwanese), Danish, Dutch, German, Greenlandic, French, Finnish, Hungarian, Italian, Japanese, Korean, Lithuanian, Norwegian, Polish, Portuguese, Romanian, Slovenian, Spanish (Castilian and Latin American), and Swedish.